OnlyUnknown/weather-React-Capstone/README.md

 # 📖 React Capstone

 This is a capstone project that uses React and Redux technologies.
-The website provides detailed information about the about specific countries that come from an api and and daily forcasts from different api from the same api provider
+The website provides detailed information about specific countries that come from an API and daily forecasts from different APIs from the same API provider

 ## 🛠 Built With <a name="built-with"></a>